Ignore Emails from Limited Partners When They Ask to Change Wire Instructions

 FBI tracking $800,000,000 in wire fraud due to a simple email scam.

-I've worked with fund administrators, CFOs and controllers for the last 15 years.
+I've worked with fund administrators, CFOs and controllers for the last 20 years, spanning private equity, venture capital, hedge funds, real estate and other asset classes.
 I've heard many stories about a firm's limited partner who requests distributions or redemptions via email.

 Given that the wiring of funds is so common at alternative asset firms, cybercriminals have taken note, and the FBI is warning firms to be aware of these requests in email.
 As strange as it sounds, this type of crime is called "CEO fraud."
 However, it's not what you think.
 The CEO is not the criminal.
 It's someone who is impersonating the CEO in email.